Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         SHOULD use an additional relative path when posting different streams and fragments, for example,
         to signal the stream or fragment name.
+     12. Both the ingest source and [=Receiving entity=] MUST support IPv4 and IPv6 transport.

 # CMAF Ingest General Considerations # {#profile_1_general}